 1982 - The State University and Colleges system is designated "The California State University" (CSU).

-1984 - Incoming freshmen and transfer students are now required by the CSU Board of Trustees to meet basic admissions requirements of college preparatory English (4 years) and math (2 years).
+1984 - Incoming freshmen and transfer students are now required by the CSU Board of Trustees to meet basic admissions requirements of college preparatory English (four years) and math (two years).

-1988 - Incoming freshmen and transfer students are now required by the CSU Board of Trustees to meet expanded admissions requirements: 4 years of college preparatory English; 3 years of college preparatory math; 1 year of a laboratory science; 2 years of a foreign language; 1 year of U.S. history/government; 1 year of visual/performing arts; and 3 years of electives.
+1988 - Incoming freshmen and transfer students are now required by the CSU Board of Trustees to meet expanded admissions requirements: four years of college preparatory English, three years of college preparatory math, one year of a laboratory science, two years of a foreign language, one year of U.S. history/government, one year of visual/performing arts and three years of electives.

 The Dominguez Hills campus attained university status in 1974.